Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 - [Optional Tweaks](/getting-started/post-installation/configuration/optional-Tweaks)
 - [Windows Settings](/getting-started/post-installation/configuration/windows-Settings)

-All of the configuration files are located in the `3.
+All of the configuration files listed here are located in the `3.
 Configuration/1.
 General Configuration` folder.
 In the Atlas folder which is on the Desktop.
-If you deleted this folder, you can find it in `C:/Users/default/Desktop/` or download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas).
+If you deleted the folder, you can find it in `C:/Users/default/Desktop/` or download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas).

 ## Animations